Jimmi Seiter

-Jimmi Seiter (born James Duke Seiter; May 2, 1945 in St. Louis, Missouri) has worked as a musician, tour manager, artist manager, music producer, sound designer, stage producer and architect.
+Jimmi Seiter (born James Duke Seiter; May 2, 1945 in St. Louis, Missouri) is an American musician, tour manager, artist manager, music producer, sound designer, stage producer and architect.

-Seiter is probably best known for his work as road manager, associate producer and touring percussionist with The Byrds and as road manager for The Flying Burrito Brothers with Gram Parsons in the late 1960s and early 1970s.
+He worked as road manager, associate producer and touring percussionist for The Byrds, and as road manager for The Flying Burrito Brothers alongside Gram Parsons during the late 1960s and early 1970s.